Marmat001/Amplified-music-player/README.md

 Some of the concepts this application has really helped me with: <br />
 - Working with hooks such as useRef for capturing input values <br />
 - Passing, drilling and destructuring props <br />
-- Passing, lifting and modifying state. <br />
+- Passing, lifting and modifying state <br />

 <br />
 Some of the features provided in this application are: